docker-mailserver/docker-mailserver/docs/content/config/debugging.md

 - **IPv6:**
     - Requires [additional configuration][docs-ipv6] to prevent or properly support IPv6 connections (eg: Preserving the Client IP).
     - Support in 2023 is still considered experimental.
 You are advised to use at least Docker Engine `v23` (2023Q1).
-    - Various networking bug fixes have been addressed since the intitial IPv6 support arrived in Docker Engine `v20.10.0` (2020Q4).
+    - Various networking bug fixes have been addressed since the initial IPv6 support arrived in Docker Engine `v20.10.0` (2020Q4).

 ### System